The best wired earbuds 2024, from cheap USB-C to audiophile-grade IEMs – all tested by TechRadar

 How to choose the best wired earbuds for you

-The type of connection is obviously massively important – we've highlighted which of our options use USB-C for connecting to headphone-jack-less phones, and which will also work with laptops and other digital devices.
-Most of our picks use the good ol' 3.5mm jack, but some come with other sizes of jack for those with one of the best headphone DACs or one of the best portable music players where these are an option.
+Needs: As well as figuring out your preferences, there are certain things you don’t just want from your wired earbuds, but you need.
+Like getting the right connection.
+This is massively important and that’s why we've highlighted which of our options use USB-C for connecting to headphone-jack-less phones, and which will also work with laptops and other digital devices.
+Most of our picks use a 3.5mm jack, but some come with other sizes of jack for those with one of the best headphone DACs or one of the best portable music players where these are an option.

-When it comes to sound quality… well, obviously that's vital, and it's at the heart of everything we've recommended here, and it mostly comes down to budget.
-The more you spend, the better things will be, but you certainly get diminishing returns: there's a bigger difference going from cheap Skullcandy buds to mid-range Sennheiser buds, than from those mid-range buds to higher-end options.
-But those who really love music will hear the difference, so it's all about your budget.
+Budget: You’ll want to consider sound quality, of course, and that often comes down to budget.
+It’s not always the case, but as a general rule, the more you spend, the better things will be.
+But you certainly get diminishing returns: there's a bigger difference going from cheap Skullcandy buds to mid-range Sennheiser buds, than from those mid-range buds to higher-end options.
+But those who really love music will hear the difference, so it's all about your budget and what you can realistically afford.

 What are the best USB-C wired earbuds?